Skip to content

 Interior of the Cinema Museum in London

-The Cinema Museum’s collection was donated by Ronald Grant and Martin Humphries: Photo by Andy Parsons from Time Magazine
+Ronald Grant and Martin Humphries donated the Cinema Museum’s collection: Photo by Andy Parsons from Time Magazine.

 The Cinema Museum – London, England

-The Cinema Museum in Kennington, London was established in 1986.
-The museum was initially housed in Raleigh Hall in Brixton, currently the home of the Black Cultural Archives, then in a former council rent office in Kennington, before being permanently relocated to the Victorian-era Lambeth Workhouse in 1998.
-The building itself has a notable position in cinema history for it was the childhood residence of silent film star Charlie Chaplin, who lived there while his mother was destitute.
+The Cinema Museum in Kennington, London, was established in 1986.
+The museum was initially housed in Raleigh Hall in Brixton, currently the home of the Black Cultural Archives, then in a former council rent office in Kennington before being permanently relocated to the Victorian-era Lambeth Workhouse in 1998.
+The building has a notable position in cinema history, for it was the childhood residence of silent film star Charlie Chaplin, who lived there while his mother was destitute.

-The building is presently owned by property developer Anthology, who are keen to preserve this London gem which is held in high regard by the local community as part of their historical and cultural heritage.
-Although there have been talks to relocate the museum, co-founder Martin Humphries stated, “I can’t see there being somewhere else to recreate it, but my gut feeling is we’re going to be here forever”.
+The building is owned by property developer Anthology, who are keen to preserve this London gem.
+The local community regards it as part of their historical and cultural heritage.
+Although there have been talks to relocate the museum, co-founder Martin Humphries stated, “I can’t see there being somewhere else to recreate it, but my gut feeling is we’re going to be here forever.”

 Interior of the China National Film Museum

-The China National Film Museum is the largest film museum in the world: Photo from BeijingKids
+The China National Film Museum is the largest in the world.
+Photo from BeijingKids

 The China National Film Museum – Beijing, China

-Established in 2005, the China National Film Museum is the largest film museum in the world.
-Located in China’s capital city of Beijing, the museum has twenty exhibition halls and five screening theatres.
-It was renovated in 2011 and its stunning architecture was designed by RTKL Associates and the Beijing Architectural Design Institute; its interior colour scheme – black, white, and grey – was chosen to accentuate an ambience of calm and elegance.
+Established in 2005, the China National Film Museum is the largest in the world.
+The museum has twenty exhibition halls and five screening theatres located in China’s capital, Beijing.
+It was renovated in 2011, and its stunning architecture was designed by RTKL Associates and the Beijing Architectural Design Institute; its interior colour scheme – black, white, and grey – was chosen to accentuate an ambience of calm and elegance.
 According to CNFM, the “design reflects the concept of reaching harmony between film arts and architectural innovation”.

-The museum was opened to celebrate 100 years of Chinese cinema, and it features exhibitions promoting and exploring the history of the Chinese film industry, early films such as Ding Jun Shan (Conquering the Jun Mountains), art house films, revolutionary war films, alongside children’s films and educational films.
-The museum also exhibits the latest cinematic technology and hosts various academic conferences and film screenings.
-The museum’s collection includes more than 500 film props, 200 film introductions, over 4000 photographs and film reels, and scripts.
+The museum was opened to celebrate 100 years of Chinese cinema.
+It features exhibitions promoting and exploring the history of the Chinese film industry, early films such as Ding Jun Shan (Conquering the Jun Mountains), art house films, revolutionary war films, children’s films, and educational films.
+The museum exhibits the latest cinematic technology and hosts various academic conferences and film screenings.
+The museum’s collection includes over 500 film props, 200 introductions, 4000 photographs, film reels, and scripts.

 CNFM notes that the museum is “known not only for the designer’s visual power but also its ability to provide the audience with a complete intimate experience of contemporary cinema culture”.
-The twenty exhibition halls are organised according to various periods through Chinese cinematic history, and the latest technology.
-The first ten halls are on the second and third floors; exhibitions include the birth of Chinese film and its early development, Chinese film during the revolutionary war period, and the establishment and development of cinema in New China.
+The twenty exhibition halls are organised according to various periods in Chinese cinematic history and the latest technology.
+The first ten halls are on the second and third floors; exhibitions include the birth of Chinese film and its early development, Chinese film during the Revolutionary War period, and the establishment and growth of cinema in New China.

-The exposition area on the fourth floor, housing the remaining ten halls, explores the technical side of cinema – sound and music recording, editing, animation, and cinematography – as well as celebrating the work of individual Chinese directors.
+The exposition area on the fourth floor, housing the remaining ten halls, explores the technical side of cinema – sound and music recording, editing, animation, and cinematography – and celebrates individual Chinese directors’ work.

-The China National Film Museum offers visitors Virtual Reality experiences – entitled the Lunar Dream, it enables visitors to become astronauts who explore space in a virtual spacecraft – and a unique circular screen, 1,8000 square metres high.
+The China National Film Museum offers visitors virtual reality experiences—the Lunar Dream, which enables visitors to become astronauts who explore space in a virtual spacecraft—and a unique circular screen that is 1,8000 square metres high.
 The museum’s projection room is also housed by glass walls, permitting visitors to see the film projection process.

 Cinémathèque Française – Paris, France

-The Cinémathèque Française is one of the world’s largest film archives that is open to the public.
+The Cinémathèque Française is one of the world’s most extensive film archives open to the public.
 Located in France’s capital city of Paris, it was opened in 1936 by French filmmaker Georges Franju and French film archivist and cinephile Henri Langlois.
-It is said that Langlois’s screenings during the 1950s pathed the way for the development of auteur theory by French filmmaking icon, and one of the founders of the French New Wave, François Truffaut.
-The theory, which asserts that a film’s director is a film’s sole author as demonstrated by how their personality infuses the subject matter and visual aesthetic, is an enduring but highly contested theory in film academia to this day.
+It is said that Langlois’s screenings during the 1950s paved the way for the development of auteur theory by French filmmaking icon and one of the founders of the French New Wave, François Truffaut.
+The theory asserts that a film’s director is a film’s sole author, as demonstrated by how the director’s personality infuses the subject matter and visual aesthetic.
+It is an enduring but highly contested theory in film academia today.

 Langlois began collecting film documents and film-related objects in the 1930s.
 His collection was enormous and came under threat during the Nazi occupation in France, which demanded that all films made before 1937 be destroyed.
 Wishing to preserve what he saw as a crucial part of history and French culture, Langlois and his friends smuggled as much as they could out of the country.
 After the war, the French government granted Langlois a small screening room at Avenue de Messine.
 Many notable figures of French cinema spent time there, including Alain Resnais, Jean-Luc Godard, and René Clément.

 The museum’s collection is often cited as a shrine to the art of cinema.
 It includes film reels, photographs (including some from Auguste and Louis Lumière, creators of the Cinématographe motion picture system), costumes worn by Hollywood icons including Greta Garbo, Vivien Leigh, and Elizabeth Taylor, and famous props such as Mrs Bates’ head from Alfred Hitchcock’s Psycho and the female robot from Fritz Lang’s German Expressionist masterpiece Metropolis.
-The museum continues to screen movies, both vintage and contemporary, and regularly hosts lectures and specialist programmes such as ‘elements for a history of cinematographic optics, from its origins to the 1960s’ and ‘cinema and fairground arts: techniques of wonder’.
+The museum continues to screen movies, both vintage and contemporary.
+It regularly hosts lectures and specialist programmes such as ‘Elements for a History of Cinematographic Optics, from its Origins to the 1960s’ and ‘Cinema and Fairground Arts: techniques of Wonder’.

 Interior of the Deutsches Filmmuseum